lad-sapienza/BraDypUS/bdus-docs/design/intro.md

 For this tutorial a very simple schema of an archaeological database will be used.
-In its simplicity the schema is sufficiently articilated to give a glimpse of the main fatures of BraDypUS..
+In its simplicity the schema is sufficiently articilated to give a glimpse of the main fatures of BraDypUS.

 The schema is made of three main tables:
 - `sites` contains structured information on archaeological sites